 - Do not hang up until you know who you have spoken with and what will happen next.

-- If you must leave your vehicle, write down your name, address, phone number and destination.
+- If you must leave your vehicle, write down your name, address, phone number, and destination.
 Place the piece of paper inside the front windshield for someone to see.

 Always remember that adequate preparation can help keep you safe even under the worst weather conditions.
-Be prepared, be safe!
+Be prepared, and be safe!